 Until late in the course of the global pandemic, mental health conditions are a taboo to most family conversations and even to less progressive workplaces.
-Yet, as we got further into more lockdowns, exposure to these conditions, slowly bridged the gap in the Filipinos’ understanding and awareness of the complexity surrounding mental health.
-Much has been done since to support mental well-being in workplaces, as exemplified by our Great Place to Work-Certified™ Community, and much more are still being done.
+Yet, as more lockdowns have been implemented, exposure to these conditions slowly bridged the gap in understanding the complexity surrounding mental health.
+Since then, much has been done to support mental well-being in workplaces especially by our Great Place to Work-Certified™ Community.

 COVID-19 has taken a toll on Holly Petroff’s wellbeing.
 One that took a while for her to realize.

-Petroff, executive vice president at Great Place to Work®, told attendees of our weekly “Together” webinar that she was going full-steam at the outset of the “shelter-at-home” period last month.
+In a webinar held by Great Place to Work® US, Petroff, executive vice president at Great Place to Work®, told attendees that she was going full-steam at the outset of the work-from-home setup.
 She even teased her husband for taking naps and going to bed earlier than usual.

 Soon after, though, the stress of living through the pandemic caught up with her.
 She found herself unable to accomplish the tasks she’d planned for a particular weekend.
 She even needed a nap.

 “I was the one who hit the wall,” she said.
 “I realized that I needed to do a better job–we needed to do a better job–of supporting our mental health.”

 Holly shared this story to underscore how important it is for leaders today to attend to the emotional wellbeing of employees.
 The April 17, 2020 edition of “Together” was devoted to the subject of mental health, as Holly and other Great Place to Work leaders shared personal stories as well as insights from the data we are gathering from clients.

 The coronavirus crisis has made employee well-being and mental health a major concern for people across the globe.
 In our global study on well-being taken in 2021, only 22% of respondents in the Philippines reported experiencing a high level of well-being at work.